tomasps-dev/tomasps-dev.github.io/ingles/usa/transcript/transcript.md

 ## Slide 4 ([Denali](https://tomasps-dev.github.io/ingles/usa/presentation/usa.html#4))

 > Denali is the highest mountain from the USA
-> Rising 20,310 ft (600.190m), Denali is located in Alaska and it’s has been formed by the tectonic activity which pushes up the mountains’ high year by year.
+> Rising 20,310 ft (6190m), Denali is located in Alaska and it’s has been formed by the tectonic activity which pushes up the mountains’ height year by year.
 > It’s is very interesting that the world Denali means “The tall one” for indigenous Alaskans who live there
 > The Denali national park is one of the most visited areas in Alaska during the summer months

 ## Slide 5 ([Missouri](https://tomasps-dev.github.io/ingles/usa/presentation/usa.html#5))